-The School of Philosophy, Psychology and Language Sciences has achieved its first Athena SWAN Bronze award for supporting gender equality.
+The School of Philosophy, Psychology and Language Sciences achieved the Athena SWAN Bronze award for supporting gender equality.

 The School of PPLS is fully committed to recognising and supporting equality and diversity amongst its staff and students.
-This month we were awarded an Athena SWAN Bronze award by the Equality Challenge Unit’s Athena SWAN charter in recognition of our efforts to promote a School culture of gender equality.
+Our Psychology department achieved an Athena SWAN Bronze award in 2013.
+In 2017, the Equality Challenge Unit of Athena SWAN charter extended this award to the entire School, in recognition of our efforts to promote a School culture of equality.

 Athena SWAN Charter

 The Athena SWAN Charter formed in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine.
 In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law, and in professional and support roles, and for trans staff and students.

 Our Action Plan